 A maximum number of non-member guests for a pool party during the weekday is 12 swimmers.

 Please be respectful of each other, the grounds and the High Lane staff.
+Please do not RUN through the clubhouse.
+Run on Grass Areas only.

 Tennis Guest Sign In Procedure